 I can’t believe we’re nearly half way through the year already!
-As I looked over some photographs of the ceremonies I’ve officiated so far this year it was hard to imagine the cold, damp New Year’s Eve on which Garod and Kirsty had their wedding celebration ceremony.
+Looking at these pictures, it’s hard to imagine the cold, damp New Year’s Eve on which Garod and Kirsty had their wedding celebration ceremony.
 The weather outside may have been miserable, but the atmosphere in Rhosygilwen Hall in Pembrokeshire was warm and welcoming.
 The setting really could hardly have been better for the ceremony, as of course the hall was still decorated for Christmas.
 Catrin James, the harpist, played as Kirsty walked down the aisle and Kirsty was an absolute vision of gorgeousness.
 The grin on Garod’s face as he saw her couldn’t have been wider; and I don’t think it ever left him!

 I was contacted by this couple earlier in 2015.
 They had assumed that they would use a registrar in the usual way.
 However, when they tried to book one there was only a late slot (I think around 4.0 pm), but Garod and Kirsty wanted the wedding to be held nearer 12.0 pm.
 Thankfully, they knew about celebrant-led weddings and Garod contacted me by email to see whether I could help.
 We met over coffee in the autumn and they soon agreed that they would give me the privilege of being their celebrant.

 I wrote the ceremony having talked to them about who they are, how they’d got to where they were and what if any symbolism they would like.
 They had plenty of ideas and after more emails than I’d realised (I’ve just been looking back over them!) we were ready.